The Mahogany Ship - a great Australian mystery.

 There are three potential buried

 shipwreck sites.
-The first is very easy to get to, and the second requires a
+The first is in the Gorman's Lane area, and the second requires a

 walk of one kilometre east of The Cutting.
 The third is almost two kilometres east of The Cutting.